(Also see my advice on requesting recommendation letters, and Shriram Krishnamurthi's advice to graduate school

 Justify your recommendations.
-Don't write a statement like "The applicant is definitely qualified for your institution/award/program" (with "your institution" verbatim as in a form letter, not substituted by an actual name).
+Don't write a statement like "The applicant is definitely qualified for your institution/award/program" (especially with "your institution" verbatim as in a form letter, not substituted by an actual name).
 This weakens rather than strengthens the letter, because the reader will assume that the form letter was sent to many places, and the statement cannot be true of every recipient.

 Don't be too brief.
 One paragraph, or two short paragraphs, is the kiss of death.
 (If you don't know the student well, and don't have much to say, add a short paragraph explaining what the course is and why it's good that the student excelled in it.
 This won't fool most people, but will soften the blow of a short letter.)
 However, don't ramble: make it succinct and to the point.
 Whoever reads your letter is probably reading hundreds of other letters.
 If the key points of yours do not pop out, or the reader wearies midway through your letter, then your letter will net be effective.

 For situations where the letter has a disproportionate impact (e.g., for faculty applications), or if you are new to recommendation-writing, treat your letter like any other important piece of writing: get feedback from others.

 If you are requested to provide a letter in PDF, provide the original PDF that was created by your word processor or typesetting program.
 Don't scan the document, which degrades the visual quality and makes it much harder to read.
 No one really cares whether your signature is on the letter, so you can have just a typewritten signature; alternately, you can insert a PDF signature.
 You don't want eyestrain (or anything else) to lessen the impact of your letter.
 For similar reasons, don't use "watermark" letterhead that puts a large, dim image (for example, of your university crest or logo) behind your text.
 You may think this looks cool and sets your letter or institution apart, but in fact it makes your letter harder to read without impressing anyone.